catherine8224/REDCap-User-Accounts-Creation/README.md

         <body>
             <p style= "color:#1E497D; font-family: Calibri, sans-serif;">Dear {sponsorname}, <br>
                 <br>Thank you for filling out the username request form for {name} and others.</br>
-                I noticed that you have an email address that is not affiliated with WCM/NYP or are partners with them.
+                I noticed that you have an email address that is not affiliated with [institution] or are partners with them.
-                You must fill in a sponsor that is a member of WCM CTSC partner institutions (e.g. WCM/NYP, Cornell, MSKCC, HSS, Hunter College, AMC, Burke, etc).
+                You must fill in a sponsor that is a member of [institution] partner institutions (e.g. ..., etc).
                 <br>Thank you! </br>
                 <br>Best,</br>
                 Catherine Ng </br>